...

 • We offer joint consultations to help you and your partner align on goals and create a shared, personalized protocol.

-• Our plans are tailored to each person’s specific needs, and may include GLP-1s, Bioidentical Hormone Replacement Therapy (BHRT), and expert nutrition and lifestyle counseling.
+• Our personalized GLP-1 treatment plans are tailored to each person’s specific needs, and include counseling and support, and ongoing follow-up and monitoring.

 Frequently Asked Questions